brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ## Actual Plays

 I find Actual Plays to be one of my favourite types of media, when done right.
 There's freedom, cinematography, tension, madness, improvisation, emotion, laughter..
 It's all in there!
-Good actual plays also give me a _lot_ of inspiration for my own games, and are a good way to learn new systems.
+Good actual plays also give me a _lot_ of inspiration for my own games, and are a good way to absorb new systems.

 ### Mystery Quest